neil-oliver/data-structures/week05/README.md

 # Research

 ## Exisiting Blogs
-Three popular blog interfaces were investigated to see common features that may be useful to include in the design of the progress blog.
+Popular blog and social media interfaces were investigated to see common features that may be useful to include in the design of the progress blog.
 ### Wordpress
 ![](https://github.com/neil-oliver/data-structures/blob/master/week05/images/wordpress-admin-dashboard.png)
 ![](https://github.com/neil-oliver/data-structures/blob/master/week05/images/wordpress-admin-blogpost.jpg)